mkhoirun-najiboi/mkhoirun-najiboi/README.md

 - 👀 I’m interested in computational mathematics, machine learning, and data-driven
 - 🌱 I’m currently learning copula joint distribution
 - 💞️ I’m looking to collaborate on atmospheric science and climatology
-- 📫 You can reach me via email najib_mathipb@apps.ipb.ac.id
+- 📫 You can reach me via email mkhoirun_najib@apps.ipb.ac.id

 <!---
 mkhoirun-najiboi/mkhoirun-najiboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.